What are drug-resistant infections?

 Yes.
 In an era of increased mobility and globalisation, microbes cannot be contained within national borders, spreading between people, animals and through environmental channels like water or soil.

 Across the world drug resistance is very common.
-In 2017 around 17% of bacterial infections in OECD countries were resistant to antibiotics(opens in a new tab).
-In low- and middle-income countries, resistance is even higher.
-For example, in India, Brazil and the Russian Federation, 40% to 60% of infections are resistant.
+In 2019, close to one in five bacterial infections in OECD countries were resistant to antibiotics.

-Genes associated with drug-resistant bacteria have even been found in the Arctic Circle(opens in a new tab), one of remotest places on earth.
-First discovered in a hospital patient in India, the genes may have been carried by birds or human visitors.
+And genes associated with drug-resistant bacteria have even been found in the Arctic Circle and Antarctica, some of the remotest places on earth.

 We can’t completely stop drug-resistant infections from happening but, by taking action now, we can slow them down.